AventusM/approt_combined/client/README.md

 ## Requirements

 You need [node](https://nodejs.org/en/) to run the project.
-You also need the [expo-cli](https://docs.expo.io/workflow/expo-cli/) installed
+You also need [expo-cli](https://docs.expo.io/workflow/expo-cli/) installed along with [docker](https://www.docker.com/) and docker-compose.

 ## Dependency installation